 Headaches paired with back pain could signal whiplash or upper spine strain.
 Seeing a doctor helps confirm whether the issue is muscle-related or a sign of deeper injury to the cervical spine.

-6. Difficulty Standing, Sitting, or Walking
+6. Pain When Standing, Sitting, or Walking

 Having trouble maintaining posture or balance after a crash can point to damage in the lower back or pelvis.
 These areas bear most of your body’s weight, so even small injuries can cause major discomfort.